gourbeyd/gourbeyd.github.io/_posts/2023-01-05-Trilium_Notes.md

 - It looks preety awesome and powerful and cant wait to unleash its full potential overtime.
 However, i feel like its abit complex 🙈. _Time will tell_ .
 - Can I compare it to Notion? 🙅‍♂️, Notion is quite powerful with tons of integrations (GitHub, Figma, Trello, GoogleDrive, CodePen.
 Slack, Zoom, Asana).
 I'm yet to see if Trilium accepts integrations or installing plugins.😁
-- Can you import or export notes in Trillium?
+- Can you import or export notes on Trilium?
 Trilium can import ENEX files which are used by Evernote for backup/export and also markdown.
 You can also export notes as MD, HTML and OPML.
 Compared to notion, i feel like notion is King, in the sense that i can import notes from/as: Evernote, Trello, Asana, Confluence, txt, MD, CSV, HTML, Word, Google Docs, Dropbox paper, Quip and Workflowy.
 Exporting?
 PDF,HTML, MD & CSV.
 Notion wins on this one.
 - Lets talk about synchronization.
-Trillium supports synchronization between desktop client and a server instance.
+Trilium supports synchronization between desktop client and a server instance.
 In my case I am using a server instance.
-If i had a desktop client on a different workstation and wanted to sync notes with my server instance, I would select that option when doing the initial installation setup as shown:
+If i had a desktop client on a different workstation and wanted to sync notes with my server instance, I would select that option when doing the initial installation setup as shown in the third option below:

 ![image](https://user-images.githubusercontent.com/58165365/210438263-507006f5-7d75-410a-82e1-156e655dee54.png)